 CDA Buying Advice – Refrigeration size & capacity

-How big does it need to be?
+How big does your fridge need to be?

 Choosing a fridge and/or freezer can be overwhelming, with so much choice available for size and capacity.